 I really love a good corn dog!
 The best ones can be found at Disneyland or places in the mall like Hot Dog on a Stick.
-I can’t bear to eat those frozen versions from the store. they just aren’t worth my time.
+I can’t bear to eat those frozen versions from the store.
+They just aren’t worth my time.
+They gotta be homemade corn dogs.

 I remember my mom making corn dogs once when I was younger but never attempted it myself.
 I recently saw a recipe for them on Babble and decided it was time to give it a try.